Google Pixel 10 vs. Pixel 9: Not an easy choice

 (Image credit: Derrek Lee / Android Central)

-There's no way to know for sure how the unreleased Google Pixel 10 will compare to the Pixel 9 at this stage, but there are so many reasons to get excited.
-Google's widely-reported switch to TSMC for Tensor G5 chip fabrication could finally help Pixels compete with Apple and Qualcomm-powered mobile processors for the first time.
-A telephoto lens onboard would give the Pixel 10 a fighting chance against the base-model Samsung Galaxy S25, too.
+The Google Pixel 10 adds key quality-of-life upgrades compared to the Pixel 9, but it isn't a slam-dunk upgrade.
+There are some quirks, like the Wi-Fi downgrade and the lack of a SIM tray.
+Otherwise, Google's switch to TSMC for Tensor G5 chip fabrication helps Pixels compete with Apple and Qualcomm-powered mobile processors for the first time.
+A telephoto lens onboard gives the Pixel 10 a fighting chance against the base-model Samsung Galaxy S25, too.

 However, it isn't time to count out the Pixel 9 just yet.
 Frequently available at a discount, the Pixel 9 could offer an excellent value proposition for buyers.
 With six-plus years of software support remaining, the phone will be a relevant flagship for many years to come.